robincornett/display-featured-image-genesis/readme.txt

 		return $disable;
 	}

+= If a post does not have a featured image of its own, can the term, post type, or default featured image show in the archives? =

+Please see the plugin settings page.
+If you were using the old method (`display_featured_image_genesis_add_archive_thumbnails`) to do this, the plugin will attempt to remove that from your output, but you may want to double check your archives.

+This will follow the settings you choose in the Genesis Theme Settings.

 = The backstretch image takes up too much room on the screen. =

 If you do not want the height of the backstretch image to be quite the height of the user's browser window, which is the standard, you can reduce it by just a hair.
 Go to Appearance > Display Featured Image Settings and change the 'Height' number from the default of 0.
 The higher this number is, the shorter the window will be calculated to be.
 Feel free to experiment, as no images are harmed by changing this number.

 _Note:_ __Display Featured Image for Genesis__ determines the size of your backstretch image based on the size of the user's browser window.
 Changing the "Height/Pixels to Remove" setting tells the plugin to subtract that number of pixels from the measured height of the user's window, regardless of the size of that window, which is partly why you cannot set this to more than 400.

 If you need to control the size of the backstretch Featured Image output with more attention to the user's screen size, you will want to consider a CSS approach instead.
-You can use the plugin's Maximum Height setting, which will affect all screen sizes, or add something like this to your theme's stylesheet:
+You can use the plugin's Maximum Height setting, which will affect all screen sizes, or add something like this to your theme's stylesheet, or the additional CSS panel in the Customizer:

 	.big-leader {
 		max-height: 700px;